google/VoltAir/doc/src/main/Main.md

     causes our memory footprint to rise dramatically with each new level loaded, even after deleting the previous level, and possibly longer load times as we must try reloading until the desired level is finally initialized.

+  * **High level load times when deserializing mesh vertex attribute data**

+    Originally, we initialized our mesh vertex attribute data using explicitly written arrays of floats in QML, however, such an approach required excessive `QVariant` creation and copying, as well as significantly more text processing, during level load and initialization.

+    Consequently, we switched over to encoding these large list of floats directly as binary data in base64, slashing our load times but reducing clarity in our level data files.

   * **Gapless looping of audio**